WillySong/companysite/about-us.md

 ### Abhivyakti Ahuja

 An undergraduate candidate at the University of Toronto pursuing a double major in Neuroscience and Computer Science puts her in an ambitious position suited for making great contributions to machine learning and AI.
-The medical school prospect turned her attention away from private care to apply her ability to a broader base.

 ### William Song